chadgevans/HIV_Survival_Analysis/HIV_Survival_Analysis.md

     ## Number of Newton-Raphson Iterations: 4
     ## n= 100

+For this first model, we parameterized log(t) using the exponential distribution as follows:

-For a one unit increase in age, we expect a 100\*(exp(-0.0939)-1) percent change in the survival probability.
-So, for each year, we expect survival time to decrease by about nine percent.
-Because the coefficient is so small, you can actually just multiple the coef by 100 to find an approximation of the percentage change.
+In the case of AFT models, the impact of covariates is to have a multiplicative effect on survival time.
+For a one unit increase in age, we expect a 100\*(exp(-0.0939)-1) percent change in survival time.
+So, for each year of age, we expect survival time to decrease by about nine percent.
+Because the coefficient is so small, you can actually just multiply the coef by 100 to find an approximation of the percentage change.
+It "accelerates" the life course by 9 percent, thereby shortening it.

-The log-logistic distribution provides the most commonly used AFT model.
+While this is a good baseline, the log logistic transformation is more commonly used, thanks to its computational efficiently and (relative) flexibility of functional form.

 ``` r
 mod <- survreg( Surv(time, censor) ~ age, dist="loglogistic")